Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 1. Log into GitLab

+The SSH key pair is used to identify that you own the device.
 Now you need to tell GitLab about your new key.
-To do that, copy the public key from the dialog, then in GitLab click on your avatar in the top right and go to Edit profileSSH keys.
-Paste the public key in the box, give it a title describing your machine, and press Add key.
-You might need to confirm the key by email for added security.
+To do that, in GitLab click on your avatar in the top left and go to Edit profileSSH keys.
+Click Add new key, paste the public key in the box, and press Add key.

 Creating a new repository